 A Lack of magnesium, calcium, and potassium can also cause leg cramps.
 We need to boost our levels of the previously mentioned minerals by eating foods that contain high amounts of them.
 Also, we can take mineral supplements after consulting with our doctor.

 Diuretics prescribed for hypertension can deplete magnesium, calcium, and potassium in our bodies.
 And, deficiency in these minerals can cause muscle cramps.

 Lumbar stenosis or compressed nerve in the spine can cause painful muscle cramps in our legs.
 To relieve the symptoms, walk in a slightly flexed position (like when pushing a shopping cart).

 Muscle cramps are one of the many complications related to this condition.
 Here are three ways in which this lifelong disease can lead to muscle cramps:

 Our muscles need glucose in order to contract and relax.
-But, if we have too high or low blood glucose levels, our body won’t be able to regulate the activities properly.
+But, if we have too high or low blood glucose levels, our bodies won’t be able to regulate our activities properly.
 That’s just one way this disease can trigger muscle cramps.

 To avoid it, we should have healthier nutrition, regular physical activity, and stress management.